7 Kitchen Habits that are a Regular Part of My Health Caper

 So you can free your brain up to engage in other things!

-I started thinking about this topic a little more after the inaugural The Squirrel and the Kiwi Show.
-My lovely AIP buddy Sophie (from over at A Squirrel in the Kitchen) and I knocked heads and thought a monthly live session on making this Autoimmune Protocol healing caper more manageable might just be a useful thing.
+I started thinking about this topic a little more after the inaugural The Squirrel and the Kiwi Show, a wee series of live interviews I did with my lovely AIP buddy Sophie (from over at A Squirrel in the Kitchen).

 Perhaps my kitchen habits may be habits that interest you…?